nemesisdb/nemesisdb/README.md

 <br/>

 ## Project Status
+The software is still alpha state with upcoming improvements.

 The code has been open sourced to gain users and contributors:

 ### Source
 Code improvemements are always possible and of course bug fixes.

 ### Client APIs
 The only client API is the test API in this repo, which is only for testing.
-Client APIs in friendlier languages are welcome.
+Client APIs in more common languages are welcome, particularly JS, C# and Python.